ArduPilot/ardupilot_wiki/dev/source/docs/sitl-with-morse.rst

 The following steps will get you running with the Rover example.

-First, make sure you have a copy of the :ref:`ArduPilot code <where-to-get-the-code>`
+- Ensure the :ref:`ArduPilot source code is installed on your machine <where-to-get-the-code>`

-Then open a terminal and start the rover simulator from within your /ardupilot directory:
+- Open a terminal and start the rover simulator from within your /ardupilot directory:

 ::

    morse run libraries/SITL/examples/Morse/rover.py

-Open another terminal to /ardupilot directory and start ArduPilot SITL, using the morse-rover simulation backend
+- Open another terminal to /ardupilot directory and start ArduPilot SITL, using the morse-rover simulation backend

 ::

    sim_vehicle.py -v APMrover2 --model morse-rover --add-param-file=libraries/SITL/examples/Morse/rover.parm --console --map

-That will give you something like this:
+- A window like below should appear:

   .. image:: ../images/morse_rover_sitl.jpg
     :target: ../_images/morse_rover_sitl.jpg

-Now for the quadcopter simulator:
+- Use the ArduPilot SITL console to control the vehicle (i.e. "arm throttle" to arm the vehicle, "rc 3 1800" to raise throttle to 80%, etc)

+To run the Quadcopter example:

+- Open a terminal and start the quadcopter simulator from within your /ardupilot directory:

 ::

    morse run libraries/SITL/examples/Morse/quadcopter.py

-Then start ArduPilot SITL, using the morse-quad simulation backend
+- Start ArduPilot SITL, using the morse-quad simulation backend

 ::

    sim_vehicle.py -v ArduCopter --model morse-quad --add-param-file=libraries/SITL/examples/Morse/quadcopter.parm --console --map

-That will give you something like this:
+- A window like below should appear:

   .. image:: ../images/morse_quad.jpg
     :target: ../_images/morse_quad.jpg

-Notice that in this case it is showing a wire-frame view instead of a rendered 3D view.
-That is selected by setting fastmode=True in the Environment() declaration in quadcopter.py.
+Note that in the image above a wire-frame view is shown instead of a rendered 3D view.
+That is configured by setting fastmode=True in the Environment() declaration in quadcopter.py.
 Using fast mode will lower CPU usage a lot which is good for slow machines.